 Since some typical if serious late-adolescent dalliances with environmental and human rights activism, I’ve mostly found organized politics a distasteful business best kept at arms length in favor of spiritual discipline, personal development and relationships, and dedicated labor as an artist.
 But like an alarm going off, I assume like millions of others I keep having these uncomfortable encounters, forcing me out of my own ideological slumbers and aversion.
 Despite their frequency, these events remain weird and shocking.
 I keep thinking of that line from Monty Python: nobody expects the Spanish Inquisition!
 And yet, part of properly getting on with the business is not flinching in surprise when they pound at the door.

-Five years ago, I was forced to sue my famous art school employer when a recently hired department chair tried to fire me because I requested a one-day absence to attend a conference of Zen priests.
+A half-dozen years ago, I was forced to sue my famous art school employer when a recently hired department chair tried to fire me because I requested a one-day absence to attend a conference of Zen priests.
 It turned out he was a right-wing fanatic, and a bit unhinged.
 Considering how the tradition represents itself these days, without knowing me from Adam he maybe understandably assumed I was some kind of subversive commie.
 Luckily he admitted as much, assuring me a modest farewell settlement due to his breaking a raft of labor statutes, not least religious discrimination.
 The situation answered the question I didn’t realize needed asking: “can Buddhists be persecuted?”
-I loved my work as a university professor, and was loved; it was suffice it to say a challenging episode.
 18 months ago, a manipulative sociopath instituted a secretive coup to if not take over, then mortally disable the diverse Zen group I helped found and facilitate, while wreaking as much havoc in my personal life as she could, in a declared crusade to “overthrow the patriarchy.”
 I’m reminded of that song lyric, clowns to the left of me, jokers to the right…

 Last summer, I received an email recommendation from my primary Zen teacher of the last many years for a program called WAIC UP!: “White Awareness Insight Curriculum for Uprooting Privilege (!)”.
 The program was developed by “five white Buddhists” at a well-known Vipassana center in Marin County, California – affluent boomer lefty ground zero.
 This outline is disseminated for use by American Buddhist sanghas (specifically their white members), without special training.
 The lesson plan: